Aricg/iTerm-QuickMultipleSSH/README.md

 ## LICENSE

-Feel free to use it and modify.
+Free to use and modify.

 ## THANKS